DIPlib/diplib/README.md

 ## Building the library

-To build the library under Unix or MacOS, you will need a C++ compiler and CMake.
+To build the library under Unix or MacOS, you will need a C++14 compliant compiler and CMake.
 Use the following commands to build:

     mkdir target